 'Our priests perform spiritual counselling or the sacrament of pardon always.
 This gesture of Christ, through the sacrament and through the priest, teaches us, to implore forgiveness and give our hearts to him, putting us into direct communication with our Saviour.
 This is our divine solace in the end.
 We have never had a vicious murder of one of our priests in this cathedral Detective Crow.
 It is unseemly in nature', the priest answered, as he sained.

 'But not the investigation Bonheur—for that has not been established yet.
 Let us not forget that the most important element in solving a case is time itself', I told him.

-His replied was compliant, 'I am in unanimity Detective Crow, with your suggestion, and I shall have the gendarmes keep vigilance of the cathedral and surrounding area.
+His replied was compliant, 'I am in unanimity Inspector Crow, with your suggestion, and I shall have the gendarmes keep vigilance of the cathedral and surrounding area.
 For now, all that we can do is to wait'.

 'There is a difference Bonheur, he is not a nocturnal gargoyle, and I hope for the sake of the Parisians, I am correct in my equitable illation', I rejoined.